 "There are many cities interested in bringing a future Major League Soccer expansion team to their market, including El Paso," Courtemanche said in an email to ABC-7 July 22.
 "El Paso has a passionate soccer fan base, and we continue to monitor the market."

-Mlsinelp.com has been updated so visitors can now sign up for season ticket information or general updates.
+Mlsinelp.com was updated so visitors could sign up for season ticket information or general updates.

-The website also now has statements from two members of MountainStar's ownership group about bringing soccer to El Paso:
+The updated website had statements from two members of MountainStar's ownership group about bringing soccer to El Paso:

 - County Coliseum site to see changes: Soccer stadium a possibility?
 July 22, 2014